paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-045-congressional-pay-and-benefits.md

 (3) The Law Revision Counsel.

 #### maximum and minimum rates of pay
 SEC.
-2. (a) The maximum annual rate of pay is $203,700 for any employee whose pay is disbursed by the Chief Administrative Officer and is not otherwise provided for in this Order or otherwise limited by law, rule, or regulation. (b) The minimum annual rate of pay is $45,000 for any full-time employee whose pay is disbursed by the Chief Administrative Officer, subject to the rules and regulations promulgated by the Committee on House Administration.
+2. (a) The maximum annual rate of pay is $212,100 for any employee whose pay is disbursed by the Chief Administrative Officer and is not otherwise provided for in this Order or otherwise limited by law, rule, or regulation. (b) The minimum annual rate of pay is $45,000 for any full-time employee whose pay is disbursed by the Chief Administrative Officer, subject to the rules and regulations promulgated by the Committee on House Administration.

 #### pay for shared employees
 SEC.
 3. An employee who, under applicable rules and regulations, is paid from two (2) or more House sources may receive pay totaling the highest limitation applicable to any of the positions the employee occupies.

 #### effective date
 SEC.
-4. This Order shall apply to pay periods beginning on or after the date on which the Order is signed, except that section 2(b) shall take effect September 1, 2022.
+4. This Order be effective January 1, 2023.

 Prior Orders of the Speaker of the House of Representatives were issued on the following dates:

+May 6, 2022, eff. for pay periods on or after May 6, 2022; section 2(b) eff.
+Sept.
+1, 2022.

 Aug.
 12, 2021, eff.
 Aug.
 1, 2021.